 \subsection{Uncertainty Calibration ($95\%$ coverage)}

 We assess uncertainty calibration via the empirical coverage of marginal $95\%$ credible intervals for each channel coefficient.
 For each entry, we compute $\Real(\widehat{H}_{ij}) \pm 1.96\,\sigma^{(\Real)}_{ij}$ and $\Imag(\widehat{H}_{ij}) \pm 1.96\,\sigma^{(\Imag)}_{ij}$, where $\sigma^{(\Real)}_{ij}$ and $\sigma^{(\Imag)}_{ij}$ are the posterior standard deviations.
 The empirical coverage is the fraction of true values within these intervals, averaged over the real and imaginary components.
-For clarity, we only compare against the standard RQ kernel.
+For brevity, we compare against the competitive RQ kernel.
 Table~\ref{tab:ellipse_compact} reports the ellipse area $\mathrm{Area}_{95}$, axis ratio, and empirical coverage probability.
-The axis ratio, defined as the ratio of major to minor semi-axes of the $95\%$ posterior credible ellipse, is computed from the eigenvalues of the $2\times2$ covariance matrix of $(\Real(\epsilon_{ij}),\Imag(\epsilon_{ij}))$.
+The axis ratio, defined as the ratio between the major and minor semi-axes of the empirical $95\%$ error ellipse, is computed from the eigenvalues of the $2\times2$ covariance matrix of $(\Real(\epsilon_{ij}),\Imag(\epsilon_{ij}))$.
 Values closer to unity indicate more isotropic and weakly correlated uncertainty.
 SC-GPR improves coverage relative to baselines and remains reasonably calibrated across all pilot-saving regimes, indicating reliable calibration under reduced training overhead.
 By contrast, the RQ baseline exhibits similar coverage due to learned lengthscales becoming large relative to the array aperture under sparse sounding, resulting in near-constant correlations and comparable posterior variances.
 Across both separable and non-separable models, SC-GPR achieves tighter uncertainty concentration and comparable or improved isotropy.
 These results confirm that SC-GPR provides well-calibrated uncertainty estimates in addition to accurate point estimation.
-Owing to its greater physical realism, subsequent analyses focus on the Weichselberger model~\cite{weichselberger2006}.
+Owing to its greater physical realism, subsequent analysis focuses on the Weichselberger model~\cite{weichselberger2006}.